Bangladesh Television: Internet

 Bangladesh Television is available on several social media platforms, including Facebook, Twitter, and YouTube.
 It has also been broadcasting live on IPTV and mobile TV services from 12 November 2013.
 Bangladesh Television's channels, along with Sangsad Television, are made available for streaming worldwide via the BTV app since May 2021.

 Logo

 The logo of Bangladesh Television at its headquarters.

-The logo of Bangladesh Television was claimed to be created by prominent art director Mohiuddin Faroque in 1971 in one article.
-Others, however, suggested that it was Imdad Hossain who, in fact, designed the logo.
+The logo of Bangladesh Television was created by a committee of artists comprising Mohiuddin Faroque, Quamrul Hassan, and Zainul Abedin, with chief art director Imdad Hossain finalising the design.
 Nevertheless, it is currently in use since then.
 The logo consists of a 60s-style television screen with a red disc and a green line inside, resembling a sunrise.
 It is one of the most recognizable logos in Bangladesh, as it has been used since the country itself gained independence.

+Shortly after Kazi Jesin was appointed director general of BTV, the network posted on its official Facebook page on 30 August 2026, inviting the public to share new logo designs, due on 10 September, implying that BTV was changing its logo as part of reforms.
+This sudden decision was criticised by multiple prominent people, including actors Abul Hayat and Dolly Johur, singer Khurshid Alam, and former deputy director general Kha Ma Harun, who argued that a logo is merely a signature and changing it is not enough to transform the face of an institution.